-At its December 14, 2017 meeting, the Board authorized staff to proceed with Layout Scenario No. 3 Well Site Design.
+At its December 14, 2017 meeting, the Board authorized staff to proceed with Layout Scenario No. 3 Well Site design.

-At its February 8, 2018 meeting, the Board awarded a contract with Butier Engineering, Inc. in the amount of \$972,480 and a 10% contingency for a not-to-exceed amount of \$1,069,728, to provide professional Construction Management Services for the Chandler & Croddy Wells and Pipeline Project.
+At its February 8, 2018 meeting, the Board awarded a contract with Butier Engineering, Inc. in the amount of \$972,480 and a 10% contingency for an amount not to exceed \$1,069,728 to provide professional Construction Management Services for the Chandler & Croddy Wells and Pipeline Project.

-At is October 9, 2018 Board workshop, the Board received a presentation regarding the design of the Chandler & Croddy Wells and Pipeline Project.
+At is October 9, 2018 Board workshop, the Board received information regarding the design of the Chandler & Croddy Wells and Pipeline Project.

-At its January 15, 2019 meeting, the E&O Committee received an update on the Chandler & Croddy Wells and Pipeline Project and information on the preparation of the Mitigated Negative Declaration in compliance with the California Environmental Quality Act (CEQA).
+At its January 15, 2019 meeting, the E&O Committee received an update on the Chandler & Croddy Wells and Pipeline Project and information on the preparation of the Mitigated Negative Declaration (MND) in compliance with the California Environmental Quality Act (CEQA).